Top 9 Worst Nuclear Disasters In the World of All Time

 “Events are classified on the scale at seven levels: Levels 1–3 are called 'incidents' and Levels 4–7 'accidents.'
 The scale is designed so that the severity of an event is about ten times greater for each increase in level on the scale.
 Events with no significant safety concerns are called 'deviations' and classed as Level 0.”

-In descending order of magnitude, here are the five worst nuclear disasters to have shook the world over the last century.
+Here are the five worst nuclear disasters that have shook the world in descending order of magnitude over the last century.

-We will be organizing nuclear disasters not by death toll but by their rating on the International Nuclear and Radiological Event Scale (INES).
-INES is a series of metrics that were created in 1990 as a way to measure the destruction caused by nuclear disasters and meltdowns.
-INES organizes nuclear disasters into the following categories:
+We will organize nuclear disasters based on their rating on the International Nuclear and Radiological Event Scale (INES) rather than their death toll.
+INES is a set of metrics developed in 1990 to assess the devastation caused by nuclear disasters and meltdowns.
+Nuclear disasters are classified as follows by INES:

 Level 7 - Major Accident